PowerGreen 21W Review

 The 21W by PowerGreen did not quite stand up to the other large panels in our fleet.
 Initially, the PowerGreen charged up our battery to 3%, just as the other larger capacity panels did.
 But, once we had interrupted the steady flow of sunlight to the solar cells, the panel had trouble reconnecting to the battery that was plugged into it.
 The battery wasn't charging at all after the panel had been in the shade, and we had to unplug and re-plug it back in to establish a sound connection.
 Some panels have technologies built in that will read the input and re-adjust accordingly, and that makes their recovery faster.

 Charging speed was another category where the PowerGreen narrowly missed the performance level of the other two large capacity panels.
 After one hour of charging our 1byone 6,000 mAh external battery pack, the PowerGreen had only charged the battery to 13%.
 This is a fairly large difference, especially when we checked again after three hours; the PowerGreen was still almost 10% behind the other large-capacity panels we tested.
 This lag played a significant role in the PowerGreen's overall score since keeping a phone or battery charged is the main job of these devices.

 Multiple Device Charging Speed

-When we plugged in two of our test batteries to the 21W, we found that the panel slowed down considerably in delivering power to both batteries.
-This is normal, since suddenly each USB port is pulling half the total wattage of the panel, making it seem like they are each plugged into a 7-10W panel.
-This slows down the charging a lot, but some panels recover better than others.
-This contender was able to maintain a charge to both batteries, but failed to actually increase the charge on either.
-Some panels, like the X-Dragon, could not consistently supply power to the batteries.
-This caused the battery to continually disconnect and reconnect, rather than receive a steady flow of power.
+When we plugged in two of our test batteries to the 21W, the panel slowed down considerably in delivering power to both batteries.
+This is normal since suddenly, each USB port is pulling half the total wattage of the panel, making it seem like they are each essentially plugged into a 7-10W panel.
+This slows down the charging a great deal, but some models recover better than others.
+The 21W was able to maintain a charge to both batteries but failed to actually increase the charge on either.
+Some panels could not consistently supply power to the batteries; this caused the battery to continually disconnect and reconnect, rather than receive a steady flow of power.